To play to my strengths

 On the battlefield, there are a numerous factors that can be turned into strengths or weaknesses.
 In the course of history many battles were won because a general knew how to exploit or play to his enemy's weakness or play to his own strength even though the forces appeared to be evenly matched, or even when the winning general appeared to have the poorer prospects.

 The phrase is often used figuratively as well.
 In a job interview you may have more success if you can play to your strengths (and downplay your weaknesses).
 When you "sell yourself" (as they always advise you to do), you are putting your best foot forward, playing to your strengths.
 Your salesmanship may, in fact, be your strength.
 If not, and your strength is your technical ability, you had better play it up, or play to it, make your pitch primarily on that ability.

-One other point: you used the word (or non-word) "youse."
+One other point: you used the word (or no[word removed in order to comply with Google's Publisher Policy]) "youse."
 Is that a typo, or has someone persuaded you that youse is the plural of you?
 SS